Duluth, Minnesota: Fire department

-The city of Duluth is protected by 132 paid, professional firefighters of the city of Duluth Fire Department.
+According to a 2013 report, the city of Duluth was protected by 132 paid, professional firefighters from the Duluth Fire Department that year.
 The Duluth Fire Department responded to 12,231 fire and emergency medical calls in 2015.

-The Duluth Fire Department operates out of eight fire stations throughout the city, under the command of an Assistant Chief, Squad 251.
+The Duluth Fire Department operates out of eight fire stations, under the command of an Assistant Chief, Squad 251.
 The department also operates a fire apparatus fleet of six engines, one tower ladder, two quints, one heavy-duty rescue, two light medical response vehicles, and numerous other special, support, and reserve units.